-Outside the Office is the Kiss-and-Drop zone where parents can drop off and pick up their children before and after school.
-PLEASE NOTE this is not a parking area, you must not leave your car or park in that zone.
+At the front of the school is the Kiss-and-Drop zone where parents can drop off and pick up their children before and after school.
+Parents MUST NOT park and leave their vehicle.
+Please observe the parking sign which indicates the following: